qooode/ticketee/README.md

  - Closing: When staff press "Confirm Close", the bot announces closure and deletes the channel after a short delay.
 - Close Flow: Opener can press "Mark as Solved"; staff must press "Confirm Close" to close and lock the channel.
 - Logging: All messages in ticket channels are saved into SQLite (`messages` table), including the initial modal submission (stored as JSON content).
- - Dashboard: Reads/writes directly to the same SQLite DB; it does not call Discord APIs.

 ## Notes
 - Max 25 categories appear in the dropdown (Discord API limit).